mathemountai/EconMrLong/README.md

 👉[Manage the Macroeconomy by choosing appropriate policy](keynesvhayek3.html)

-Can you achieve a stable economy and score AD AS above 100 Econ bucks??
+Keynes v Hayek: Can you achieve a stable economy and score AD & AS at equilibriun above 150 ??
 Good luck!

 ---